 Sixty-five percent of online multiplayer gamers have experienced more severe forms of harassment.
 Sixty-two percent reported being directly harassed for a sustained period of time, and 50 percent have been discriminated against by a stranger on the basis of their identity.
 Forty-four percent have been threatened with physical violence, and 44 percent have been stalked, meaning their online presence had been monitored in game and the information gathered was used to threaten or harass them.

-Perhaps most alarmingly, 29 percent of online multiplayer gamers report having been doxed (“had a stranger publish private information about me”) in an online game.
+Perhaps most alarmingly, 29 percent of online multiplayer gamers report having been doxed (“had a stranger publish private information about me”) in an online game, though the precise form this took or the extent of the experience was not further explored in this survey.
 Although the survey did not gather additional information about the results of these experiences, this type of exposure of information can result in sustained harassment outside of online games and can severely impact a person’s relationships, employment and mental health.

 Identity or Hate-Based Harassment